 Suggested Use: As the name “content outline” suggests, this outline should be used as a to-do list of what you need to study.
 It’s supplemental to the test prep that you choose.

-MCAT for Me has an interested business model, providing 2, 3, 4, and 6-month schedules that utilize popular test prep materials to create an outline of a study plan.
+MCAT for Me has an interested business model, providing 2, 3, 4, and 6-month MCAT study guides that utilize popular test prep materials to create an outline of a study plan.
 They recommend the number of hours to study per day in addition to the number of study days per week.
 Within their lessons, they provide video lectures, outline recommended reading, and even assign homework.

 Suggested use: This makes our list of the best MCAT study guides because it’s a great supplement to your prep that insures you stay on target for your ideal test date.